department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/topline-summary.md

 ## Findings - Veteran Experience at Facility

-This second group of findings relates to research question 3:
+This second group of findings relates to [research question](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/regional-offices/research/2022-9-public-contact/research-plan.md#research-questions) 3:

-3. INSERT QUESTION
+3. What is the typical Veteran experience when visiting these facilities?

 ### 6 - A common source of Veteran frustration is a mismatch between their expectations of what they can accomplish at a Regional Benefit Office and the reality